ScottMellors/io.predictionbuttons.sdPlugin/readme.md

 ## How it works

 Get started by using the auth section in the start prediction action.
-This system will save those values locally, and then use them, reauthorise them when they expire and handle it all for you.
+This system will save the authroisation keys locally, reauthorise the keys when they expire and handle it all for you.

 ## Getting the app